-The Authority will furnish a complete transcript of proceedings incident to the authorization and issuance of the Bonds and sale thereof to the underwriters of the Bonds (the "Underwriters", including the unqualified approving legal opinions of the Attorney General of Texas approving the initial Bonds and to the effect that the Bonds are valid and legally binding obligations of the Authority, and based upon examination of such transcript of proceedings, the approving legal opinion of Co-Bond Counsel, Bracewell LLP and West & Associates L.L.P., Dallas, Texas, Co-Bond Counsel, including Co-Bond Counsel's opinions to the effect that the interest on the Tax-Exempt Bonds will be excludable from gross income for federal income tax purposes under Section 103(a) of the Code and the alternative minimum tax imposed on individuals, subject to the matters described under "TAX MATTERS."
-The Forms of Legal Opinions of Co-Bond Counsel are attached hereto as APPENDIX C. The legal fees to be paid to Co-Bond Counsel for services rendered in connection with the issuance of the Bonds is contingent upon the issuance of the Bonds.
-Certain matters will be passed upon for the Authority by its Co-Special Disclosure Counsel, Bracewell LLP, Dallas, Texas and West & Associates L.L.P., Dallas, Texas.
+The Authority will furnish a complete transcript of proceedings incident to the authorization and issuance of the Series 2020B Bonds and sale thereof to the underwriters of the Series 2020B Bonds (the "Underwriters"), including the unqualified approving legal opinion of the Attorney General of Texas approving the initial Bonds and to the effect that the Series 2020B Bonds are valid and legally binding obligations of the Authority, and based upon examination of such transcript of proceedings, the approving legal opinions of Co-Bond Counsel, Bracewell LLP and West & Associates, L.L.P., Dallas, Texas, Co-Bond Counsel, including Co-Bond Counsel's opinions to the effect that the interest on the Series 2020B Bonds will be excludable from gross income for federal income tax purposes under Section 103(a) of the Code and the alternative minimum tax imposed on individuals, subject to the matters described under "TAX MATTERS."
+The Form of Legal Opinions of Co-Bond Counsel is attached hereto as APPENDIX C and Co-Bond Counsel will deliver separate legal opinions in such form.
+The legal fees to be paid to Co-Bond Counsel for services rendered in connection with the issuance of the Series 2020B Bonds is contingent upon the issuance of the Series 2020B Bonds.
+Certain matters will be passed upon for the Authority by its Co-Special Disclosure Counsel, Bracewell LLP, Dallas, Texas and West & Associates, L.L.P., Dallas, Texas.
 Certain matters will be passed upon for the Underwriters by their Co-Counsel, Orrick, Herrington & Sutcliffe LLP, Austin, Texas and Kintop Smith PLLC, Irving, Texas.

 Co-Bond Counsel and Co-Special Disclosure Counsel are engaged by and represent the Authority.
-Bracewell LLP and West & Associates L.L.P. represent the Underwriters from time to time in matters unrelated to the issuance of the Bonds.
+Bracewell LLP and West & Associates, L.L.P. represent the Underwriters from time to time in matters unrelated to the issuance of the Series 2020B Bonds.

-The various legal opinions to be delivered concurrently with the delivery of the Bonds express the professional judgment of the attorneys rendering the opinions as to the legal issues explicitly addressed therein.
+The various legal opinions to be delivered concurrently with the delivery of the Series 2020B Bonds express the professional judgment of the attorneys rendering the opinions as to the legal issues explicitly addressed therein.
 In rendering a legal opinion, the attorney does not become an insurer or guarantor of that expression of professional judgment, of the transaction opined upon, or of the future performance of the parties to the transaction, nor does the rendering of an opinion guarantee the outcome of any legal dispute that may arise out of the transaction.